 What do these dishes have in common?
 Two things actually.
 They are packed with calories and are all enjoyed during `Eid Al-Fitr.

 Let’s face it.
 Celebrating a religious occasion with food, or any other occasion for that matter, is human nature.

-📚 Read Also: Communitarian Values of Ramadan and Eid Al-Fitr
+📚 Read Also: All About Eid Al-Fitr 1443 (Special Collection)

 It is so much ingrained into the human psyche that the word “feast” has taken up another meaning in addition to “an annual religious celebration.”

 According to the Online Oxford Dictionary, feast also means “a large meal, especially a celebratory one” and “to feast” means to “eat large quantities of…”